-Twenty-one University of Virginia alumni and graduate students have received Fulbright Scholarships offering research, study and teaching opportunities in more than 140 countries.
+Twenty-two University of Virginia alumni and graduate students have received Fulbright Scholarships offering research, study and teaching opportunities in more than 140 countries.
 This represents the largest cohort of Fulbright recipients from the University in one year.

 During their time with the Fulbright U.S. Student Program, these scholars will meet, work, live with and learn from the people of their host countries, sharing daily experiences in the classroom, field, home and in routine tasks.
 Grantees gain an appreciation of others’ viewpoints and beliefs, modes of being, and ways they think.
 Through engagement in the community, grantees will interact with their hosts on a one-to-one basis in an atmosphere of openness, academic integrity and intellectual freedom, thereby promoting mutual understanding.